jfemiani/cse434-public/README.md

 # CSE 434 - Public Course Materials

-Welcome to the public repository for **CSE 434: [Course Title]**.
+Welcome to the public repository for **CSE 434: Generative AI**.
 This repository contains publicly available materials for students enrolled in the course.
 You will find lecture notes, assignments, and additional resources that will be updated throughout the semester.

 ## Repository Structure